US Open: Wawrinka upsets Djokovic for title

 Djokovic sizzled at the start, racing to a 4-1 lead.
 But in allowing Wawrinka to find his way into the first set, the match veered in a different, and for Djokovic, displeasing direction.
 Djokovic was broken to end the second and third sets, before suffering physically in the fourth.

-Wawrinka possesses thunderous strokes able to penetrate the perhaps unparalleled defense of Djokovic, with his versatile one-handed backhand attracting the majority of the plaudits.
+The 31-year-old Wawrinka possesses thunderous strokes able to penetrate the perhaps unparalleled defense of Djokovic, with his versatile one-handed backhand attracting the majority of the plaudits.
 But don't forget the forehand, which is among the most punishing around.

-He struck a stunning 46 winners.
+Wawrinka, who struck a stunning 46 winners, became the oldest men's champion at the US Open since Ken Rosewall in 1970.

+"This honestly is amazing," Wawrinka said during the trophy presentation.
+"I came here without putting a goal to win (the tournament) but every time I stepped on the court I was trying to win every match.

 Whereas Djokovic has won four grand slam matches in a row against Wawrinka's fellow Swiss, Federer, five straight against Murray and the only one he contested against Nadal since 2015, he is merely 3-3 in his last six against Wawrinka.